 Neckarssulm.
-Grocery giant Lidl has announced that by the end of 2019 it will have removed many disposable items from Plastic from the product range.
-Plastic drinking straws, disposable cups, plates, cutlery and cotton buds will then no longer be on sale.
-Lidl is thus taking the next big step towards a more environmentally friendly supermarket and at the same time providing inspiration for competitor companies.
+The grocery giant Lidl has announced that by the end of 2019 it will be removing many disposable Plastic from the product range.
+Plastic drinking straws, disposable cups, plates, cutlery and cotton buds made of plastic will then no longer be on sale.
+Lidl is thus taking the next big step towards a more environmentally friendly supermarket and at the same time providing inspiration for its competitors.

 What else Lidl is doing besides the plastic ban

-It's not just the bans on single-use plastic items such as drinking straws or cups - rather, Lidl is also changing many products so that they generate less plastic waste.
-For example, the detergent packaging of private labels is being made smaller, so that a smaller bottle can save around 116 tons of plastic per year, according to Lidl management.
+It's not just the ban on single-use plastic items such as drinking straws or cups - Lidl is also changing many products so that they generate less plastic waste.
+For example, the detergent packaging of its own brands is being reduced in size so that a smaller bottle can save around 116 tons of plastic per year, according to Lidl management.

-Last year, Lidl had already completely abolished the plastic bag and thus also manages to consume about 3500 tons of plastic less per year in this respect.
-We can look forward to seeing what happens next at the Lidl discount supermarket.
+Lidl had already completely abolished plastic bags last year and thus managed to use around 3500 tons less plastic per year.
+It will be interesting to see what happens next at the Lidl food discounter.

 You want more shortnews about the topics Plastic waste in the environment or plastic free life?
-Then look with pleasure more often in the green news of CareElite.de past.
+Then take a look at the green news of CareElite.de past.